How to Apply

 Policy on Double Majors

 You will need the following documents in order to complete your application.
-Once you have them prepared, click the Apply Now link below.
+Once you have them prepared, email your materials in a single PDF file to email@example.com.
+If you are applying to more than one track, please be sure to email each application separately.

 1. PERSONAL STATEMENT: No more than 500 words, typed and double-spaced.
 Please answer the following questions: Why are you interested in entering the Global Development Studies track of the Global Studies major?
 What is your conception of development and what issues in development have interested you to this point?
 What is your proposed area of study within the major, and how would you support that area of study with courses, research, etc.?